IRS Mileage Log Requirements

 The easiest way to satisfy the IRS mileage tracking requirements is to use a mileage tracking app.
 There's a range of apps that are designed to simplify tracking and recording your mileage in a compliant manner, such as Driversnote.
 Driversnote works for iOS and Android and for both self-employed and employed individuals.

-Does the IRS require that I track personal mileage too?
+Should I track personal mileage too?

 If you drive your vehicle(s) for both business and personal purposes, you need to be able to prove the business portion of use.
 You work this out as a percentage of miles driven for both business and personal use.
 That means keeping a log of all trips and then calculating the share used for business.

-Keeping copies of mileage logs as an employee
+Keeping mileage logs as an employee

 As an employee, you might be asked to prove your expenses to the IRS (which can include mileage for various reasons) down the line.
 This can happen due to no fault of yours, so it is generally a good idea to keep copies.